jim stafford

 Access web-based debug information relative to conditionals and properties using the Spring Boot Actuator

-modern alternative to legacy XML definitions that basically do same thing — define and configure beans
+modern alternative to legacy XML definitions that basically do the same thing — define and configure beans

 appropriate for a small application